luisgereda/luisgereda/README.md

 ## Hi there 👋
 ### I am Luis!
-I come from Peru🇵🇪 and currently I live in Amsterdam, The Netherlands.🇳🇱
+I come from Peru🇵🇪  and currently I live in Amsterdam, The Netherlands🇳🇱

 I started a full-stack JavaScript program at [Codaisseur](https://codaisseur.com/) in April 2021, where I have learn important frameworks and libraries such as JavaScript, React, Redux, REST API, PostgreSQL, Node.Js, and Express.🚀